fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Ideally we want to change these to:

-    val ofObj: value: 'T? -> 'T option  when 'T : not struct and 'T : not null val toObj: value: 'T option -> 'T? when 'T : not struct and 'T : not null
+    val ofObj: value: ('T | null) -> 'T option  when 'T : not struct and 'T : not null val toObj: value: 'T option -> ('T | null) when 'T : not struct and 'T : not null

 This is a not a .NET binary breaking change and very little code is affected by it, but it does change some F# code, e.g. this code no longer compiles in the PR branch after this change (regardless of whether null checking is on or not)